 Role of soil as a reactor and roles of chemical, physical, hydrological and biological soil properties that influence waste transformation in soil.
 2 lectures.
-Prereq: 16 credits of physical sciences including one year of chemistry, Senior standing, Graduate standing, or departmental approval.
+Prereq: 16 credits of physical sciences including one year of chemistry, Senior standing.
 S (even years)